TheGloriousGenesis/CS_Learning/Kubernates/intro_into_kubernates.md

 Good learning resources here -> https://learnk8s.io/rbac-kubernetes

 Kubernetes does not have objects which represent regular user accounts.
-Any actor that presents a valid certificate signed by the clusters certificate authority is considered authenticated.
+Any subject that presents a valid certificate signed by the clusters certificate authority is considered authenticated.

 RBAC regulates access to computer or network resources.
 This is done by the use of API objects **Role** and **ClusterRole**.
-These roles contain the permissions an actor in k8 can have.
+These roles contain the permissions an subject in k8 can have.
 - A Role always sets permissions within a particular namespace
 - A ClusterRole is non-namespace specific, so can grant permissions to cluster scoped resources or multiple namespace access
+- Aggregated ClusterRole allows role management to be more dynamic and centralized.
+Allows grouping of other ClusterRoles to one central place. (instead of giving someone 5 different clusterroles, group them into one clusterrole)

 If you want to define a namespace specific role, use Role, else use ClusterRole for cluster wide roles

 All roles must be bound by Rolebinding/ClusterRoleBinding object.

 Rolebinding grants the permissions defined in a role to a user, service account or Group.

+The name of the subject during role binding has no requirements apart from the fact that `system:` prefix is reserved (can be used but has special meaning).

+### Token Generation
+why you would volumemount token - > https://stackoverflow.com/questions/75292056/how-to-add-mountable-secrets-to-a-service-account

+Service Account token is used for API authentication and not for consumption within the Pod itself.

+If you want to use the secret within a Pod, you will have to reference it in the Pod's specification.

+Service accounts have tokens that an subject can use for authentication.
+These tokens are not configurable on the default account.
+This token from the projected volume is a JSON Web Token.
+Tokens for service accounts usually use projected volumes.
+This allow for specific control over SA token configuration, enhancing security.
+Project volumes also enable automatic rotation of tokens by the kubelet, which means tokens aren't static and less issues if compromised.

+This token can have an expiration time, which can be specified.
+The kubelet will manage the generation, storage and refreshing of the token.
+The refreshing is managed by the K8 cluster configuration (unable to manage this administratively).
+The application is then responsible for load token on a schedule without tracking expiration.

+You don't need to call this to obtain an API token for use within a container, since the kubelet sets this up for you using a projected volume

+default audience for tokenrequest is kube-apiserver

+project volume contains and exposes the following to application code running within the pod:
+1. `serviceaccountToken`
+2. `configMap` - stores the certificate authority data information to certify kube-apiserver.
+3. `downwardAPI` - makes sure the name of the namespace the pod is in is available to application code running in pod.

 ## FAQ
 Q: I get a connection error when executing a simple command such as `kubectl get pods`, how do i resolve this?